AdaCore/gnatstudio/docs/users_guide/compilation.rst

-specific (old) version of the GNAT toolchain while you still need to take full advantage of up-to-date associated tools for non-compilation actions, such as checking the code against a coding standard, getting better cross-reference browsing in GPS, or computing metrics.
+specific (old) version of the GNAT toolchain while you still need to take full advantage of up-to-date associated tools for non-compilation actions, such as checking the code against a coding standard, getting better cross-reference browsing in GNAT Studio, or computing metrics.

 .. index:: menu; build --> settings --> toolchains

-To configure GPS to handle two compiler toolchains, use the :menuselection:`Build --> Settings --> Toolchains` menu.
+To configure GNAT Studio to handle two compiler toolchains, use the :menuselection:`Build --> Settings --> Toolchains` menu.
 This opens a dialog from which you can activate the multiple-toolchains mode.